 So in order to learn to appeal to readers, you must first learn to appeal to all of the senses, as mentioned in last week’s article.
 This means that on every two or three pages you describe characters in motion (kinetics), sound, sight, smell, taste, touch, emotional feelings, and thoughts.
 If you don’t, you will fail to connect to your readers.

 Not only must you make appeals, you want to be so specific in those appeals that the reader clearly can imagine himself or herself acting in the place of the main character.

 In part three of this series, I will talk about how to take weak appeals and make them stronger.

 Quick Start Your Writing Career (Live Workshop)

-Please join David for his new workshop, Quick Start Your Writing Career, held on non prescription tadalafil June 30, 2018 at the the Provo Marriott Hotel and Conference Center at 101 W. 100 North, order viagra without prescription Provo, Utah
+Please join David for his new workshop, Quick Start Your Writing Career, held on cheap canadian viagra June 30, 2018 at the the Provo Marriott Hotel and Conference Center at 101 W. 100 North, buy generic sildenafil citrate no prescription Provo, Utah

 The workshop costs $99 for the day and lunch is not included.
 There is space for 80 attendees.

 How to Get Discovered

 Plotting Your Career